syedaa4390/cyoa-summer-plans/Burger/further-on.md

 Enjoy your food !

-You may restart if you would like to
+You may restart if you would like to!